toma678/SSHAttackFinder/README.md

 Example Cron Line (crontab -e): 0 0 * * * python3 /home/foobar/SSHAttackFinder.py
 However the person running this file must have access to the directory!

 This script only runs on Linux.
-It may not work out-of-the-box on some distros, that don't use /var/log/auth.log, however change to applicable logfile, and it should run.
+It may not work out-of-the-box on some distros, that don't use /var/log/auth.log, however change the "auth" line to the applicable logfile, and it should run.